 Guests of the Kellogg Conference Hotel at Gallaudet University are assigned a guest parking pass for use in the parking garage or overflow lot.
 Others (e.g., short-term employees, visitors, guests) may, for a small fee, park in a parking lot.
-Parking for handicapped individuals is designated in the assigned areas and is in effect 24 hours each day, 7 days per week.
+Parking for people with disabilities is available in the designated areas and is available 24 hours a day, 7 days per week.

-The Department of Public Safety reserves the right to modify parking rules or regulations as needed, to change the allocation of parking spaces when necessary, and to make exceptions if appropriate.
-The Department of Public Safety may, on occasion, need to close a parking area or roadway for a special event, safety reasons, or repair.
+DPS reserves the right to modify parking rules or regulations as needed, to change the allocation of parking spaces when necessary, and to make exceptions if appropriate.
+The department may, on occasion, need to close a parking area or roadway for a special event, safety reasons, or repair.
 The campus community will be informed when changes occur.
 The Department also has the authority to ticket, immobilize, or tow, at the owner's expense, any vehicle that is in violation of the established rules and regulations.
-In addition, the Department may relocate a vehicle if necessary and there is no response to a request to move it.
+In addition, the department may relocate a vehicle if necessary and there is no response to a request to move it.

 The University assumes no liability for loss of or damage to personal vehicles or to items left within them or for personal injuries that may result from the use of a vehicle on campus.

 Listed below are a few important regulations to remember.
-Others can be found later in this pamphlet.
+Others can be found in other pages of this website..